The 2020 Lyric House Concert Series

 Lyric’s Northern Stage Works

 If you have been thinking about getting involved with a fun loving theatre group, NOW is the time!
 The Lyric’s IRRRP adult theatre program has undergone a complete re-organization starting with their all new name, Northern Stage Works!
 The theatre group is energized with plans for a full year of performances in the works.
-Join us, as a performer or an audience member, 2019 is sure to be exciting with the following events scheduled!
+Join us, as a performer or an audience member, 2020 is sure to be exciting!
+Sign up to play a part or watch for announcements on Facebook.”

-- New Years Eve Dinner Theatre – Title to be determined.
+- 2019 New Years Eve Dinner Theatre – Irritation to a Murder

 For more information contact: Lyric Center for the Arts .
 218.741.5577.
 Also, Follow us on Facebook!